Background pattern

 Rare(may affect up to 1 in 1,000 patients)

-• angioedema (an allergic reaction with swelling of the face, lips, tongue and/or throat that may cause difficulty breathing or swallowing, which may be severe enough to require immediate medical attention)/anaphylactic/anaphylactoid reactions including shock (a severe allergic reaction requiring immediate medical attention)
+• angioedema (an allergic reaction with swelling of the face, lips, tongue, and/or throat that can cause difficulty breathing or swallowing, which can be severe enough to require immediate medical attention)/anaphylactic/anaphylactoid reactions including shock (a severe allergic reaction that requires immediate medical attention)

 • confusion, restlessness